wolfSSL/documentation/wolfSSL/src/chapter04.md

 Keep in mind that because the encryption keys are setup in the SSL Handshake, the handshake needs to be decoded by the sniffer in order for future application data to be decoded.
 For example, if you are using "snifftest" with the wolfSSL example echoserver and echoclient, the snifftest application must be started before the handshake begins between the server and client.

-The sniffer can only decode streams encrypted with the following algorithms: AES-CBC, DES3-CBC, ARC4, HC-128, RABBIT, Camellia-CBC, and IDEA.
+The sniffer can only decode streams encrypted with the following algorithms: AES-CBC, DES3-CBC, ARC4 and Camellia-CBC.
 If ECDHE or DHE key agreement is used the stream cannot be sniffed; only RSA or ECDH key-exchange is supported.

 Watch callbacks with wolfSSL sniffer can be turned on with `WOLFSSL_SNIFFER_WATCH`.
 With the sniffer watch feature compiled in, the function `ssl_SetWatchKeyCallback()` can be used to set a custom callback.
 The callback is then used to inspect the certificate chain, error value, and digest of the certificate sent from the peer.
 If a non 0 value is returned from the callback then an error state is set when processing the peer’s certificate.
 Additional supporting functions for the watch callbacks are: